folkenrothk/DataAbstraction-fibonacciAlgorithms/writing/reflection.md

     # construct the requested function from the compute module
     # Reference: https://stackoverflow.com/questions/3061/calling-a-function-of-a-module-by-using-its-name-a-string
     function_to_call = getattr(fibonacci, function)
-    # call the constructed function and capture the result
 ```

-TODO: Write at least one paragraph to explain the request source code
-TODO: Explain exactly how Python can call a function using a string
+This section of code features the part of the fibonaccicreator function that works to call the function.
+I included the line before it where the string `function` is constructed.
+This string is made of the global variables `FIBONACCI_FUNCTION_BASE` and `UNDERSCORE` and the input `approach`.
+This then producees the string of `fibonacci_iterativelist` if the approach input is `iterativelist`.
+This formats the string to match the functions in the fibonacci.py file.
+The next line featuring the getattr command.
+This takes the file name and the string of the function it is looking to call which is then stored in the variable `function_to_call`.
+This allows us to call functions from another file.

 ## Professional Development

 ### What was the greatest challenge that you faced when completing this assignment?

-The greatest challenge with this assignment was figuring out how to make it compatible with my Windows machine.  // TODO //
+The greatest challenge with this assignment was figuring out how to make it compatible with my Windows machine.
+I spend a lot of time struggling to understand how docker containers work.
+I struggling to make it work for my purposes.

 ### Leveraging your response to the previous question, how did you overcome the challenge?

 I overcame this challenge by doing a couple things.
 First, I spent time looking through online resources and documentation of how to use a docker container.
 I then connected with my colleagues to try to resolve the issue.
-Finally, I scheduled office hours to get a fuller understanding and direction of how to conduct the experiment locally through docker.
+Then, I scheduled office hours to get a fuller understanding and direction of how to conduct the experiment locally through docker.
+Finally, I just ended up spending time reading documentation and bouncing ideas off of anyone who would listen.
+I finally found a solution to working with a docker container on my machine though it may only be a work around.
 After regaining confidence in my code, I distributed this knowledge to my colleagues.

 ### Leveraging what you know from all experiments conducted this semester, what are fast ways to perform computations?

-TODO: Provide a one-paragraph response that answers this question in your own words. //List, single for loop, recursive or iterative? //
+From all the experiments we have conducted so far, there are multiple pieces that effect the speed of computations.
+The fastest data container seems to be the list (at least in comparison to a tuple).
+This makes sense as lists are mutable and tuple are not.
+The single-for loop is faster than a double-for loop as seen in the last experiment.
+This makes sense since the double requires more iterations than a single-for loop.
+Iterative seems to be faster than recursive process.
+This makes sense as iterative does not call itself and works through specified range rather than continually calling itself and working towards a base case.
+Recursion is limited by stack size so when considering the inputs, recursion may not be the right option.

 ### Leveraging what you know from all experiments conducted this semester, what are slow ways to perform computations?

-TODO: Provide a one-paragraph response that answers this question in your own words. // Tuple, double-for-loops, recursive or iterative //
+From the experiments, the pieces that slow the computation contrast those listed in the fast computation paragraph above.
+The slower data container seems to be the tuple.
+Tuples are immutable, thus a new one needs to be made each time.
+The slower for loop is the double-for loop.
+This requires more iteration.
+Lastly, the recursive seems to be slower to iterative.
+The recursive method would be slower since it keeps calling itself and can even run out of room on the AR stack.